ashababu00002/Group_4_NCS/README.md

 # Introduction
  Pneumonia poses a significant global health challenge, necessitating precise and prompt identification for effective medical intervention.
 This project introduces an innovative approach to detect pneumonia using Convolutional Neural Networks (CNNs).
-By harnessing the power of CNNs, the model has been trained on a large dataset comprising chest X-ray images and rigorously assessed using an independent test dataset.
+By harnessing the power of CNNs,the model has been trained on a large dataset comprising chest X-ray images and rigorously assessed using an independent test dataset.
 The objective is to enhance the precision and effectiveness of pneumonia diagnosis, addressing a critical need in the diagnosis of this severe lung infection that impacts millions of people each year.